 You may also be eligible for free tax preparation at a Volunteer Income Tax Assistance site.

 Many utility companies are not shutting off services due to non-payment.

 The Water Board restricts shut off to water services during the COVID-19 crisis.
-Please fill out this form to report any water shut off or reconnection issue.
-Language assistance is available (en español) for Spanish speakers to report water shut-offs by calling 916-445-5617.
+Fill out this form to report any water shut off or reconnection issue.
+Language assistance is available (en Español) for Spanish speakers to report water shut-offs by calling 916-445-5617.